containers/podman-desktop/website/tutorial/running-a-kubernetes-cluster.md

 ## Installing the extension

 1. Go to **Extensions > Catalog**.
+2. Find the Minikube extension using the search box.
-2. Click the **Install** icon to install the Minikube extension.
+3. Click the **Install** icon.
    ![install the extension](img/install-icon.png)

-3. Select the **Installed** tab to check the Minikube extension is active.
+4. Select the **Installed** tab to check the Minikube extension is active.
    ![extension enabled](img/extension-enabled.png)

 ## Installing CLI on your local machine